 Learn about our workshops, courses and trainings here.

 Starting in 2019, we’ve created a response to the climate emergency at I Heart Earth.
 Also starting in 2019, we’ve partnered with our coach and collaborator Kelly Pryde to bring you The Gifted Mindfulness Collective – a series of mindfulness courses, practice spaces, retreats and mindfulness coaching for gifted people.
-Since 2017, we’ve partnered with our coach and collaborator Silver Huang to bring you Intrepid Integrity: an authenticity incubator program & community for gifted adults.
-See more on these projects below.

 Raising awareness about giftedness in adulthood.

 Many people falsely believe that giftedness magically disappears after childhood, or that if giftedness does exist, it just makes everything easier for the people who are gifted.
 We know from our own very personal experience that giftedness does follow us to adulthood, and that it definitely doesn’t make everything easier.
 Together as a gifted community, we are working hard to raise public awareness that giftedness in adulthood exists, and to make others aware of the specific needs of gifted people.
 We want to cultivate understanding, respect, support and resources for gifted adults in the larger community as well.
-Help us raise awareness by sharing our blog articles, purchasing our community ebooks and sharing our initiatives in your network.
+Help us raise awareness by sharing our blog articles and media, purchasing our community ebooks and sharing our initiatives in your network.
 Thank you for your support!